ALP-mediated Dark Matter-Nucleon Scattering: ALP effective theory and dark matter

 ALPs with masses below the hadronic threshold, $m_a < 3 m_{\pi}$, decay mostly into two photons through renormalization group (RG) effects of ALP-gluon and ALP-quark couplings present at the cutoff scale.
-The decay width is given by~\cite{Bauer:2021mvw}

-valid for any ALP mass.
-For ALPs with masses in the perturbative regime of QCD, the effective ALP-photon coupling is~\cite{Bauer:2020jbp,Bauer:2021mvw}
+The partial decay width and branching ratio for $a\to \gamma\gamma$ can be found in \cite{Bauer:2020jbp,Bauer:2021mvw,Balkin:2025enj}.
+Depending on the ALP properties and the setup of the experiment, the ALP might decay mostly outside the detector and appear as invisible.